 Airport/station and luggage transfers are subject to at least 2 people (in total) booked on each departure.

-Transfers included from Porto airport at 14:10, back to Coimbra station payable locally.
+Transfers can be arranged at a supplement from Porto airport at 14:10, back to Coimbra station payable locally.

 Due to the tailor-made nature of our holidays, we need a little more information in order for us to check availability for Porto to Coimbra Cycling.
 Simply complete the form below (fields marked * are mandatory) and a member of our sales team will contact you (when it's most convenient for you) to provide availability information, travel options and an accurate price.
 Of course there's no obligation, but if you do wish to proceed with a booking they will be on-hand to assist you throughout the process.